Priyanka-sharma181/Chatbot-Development-Guide/docs/source/advance_bot.rst

 Finally, we'll create a new condition to handle button interactions.
 If the button_response is true and there's a valid message body, we'll send a message confirming the language change.

+The ``sendLanguageChangedMessage`` function takes the selected language as a parameter.
+It then retrieves the change_language_message from localized strings and sends the language change message according to the selected language.

    .. code-block:: nest

     else if (button_response && body.text){